 What is Easter without the scent of a scrumptious, warm hot cross bun freshly toasted?
 Perfect with lashings of butter and a cup of tea at any time of day, these tasty treats only make an appearance once a year, which makes them all the more special.
 But where can you find them in Singapore?

-Easter weekend is here!
-If you’re still doing a last min search for hot cross buns then look no further; we’ve rounded up the best bakeries to help fulfil those hot cross cravings this Easter.
-Whether it be traditional, chocolate, cranberry, gluten-free, vegan… or for those brave bunnies out there, have a go at this hot cross bun recipe and make your own.
-We’ve found some for everyone, so get that cup of tea ready!
+Easter weekend is almost here!
+If you’re searching for hot cross buns then look no further; we’ve rounded up the best bakeries to help fulfil those hot cross cravings this Easter.
+Whether it be traditional, chocolate, gluten-free, vegan… or for those brave bunnies out there, have a go at this hot cross bun recipe (see #7 below!) and make your own.
+We’ve found hot cross buns in Singapore for everyone, so get that cup of tea ready!

 1. Baker and Cook

 We already love Baker and Cook for its fab locations and delicious coffee, helmed by celebrated Global Baker, Dean Brettschneider.
 And now, the town’s best-selling hot cross buns are back!
-They are freshly baked daily and dressed with a new look this year.
+They are freshly baked daily.
 Choose from the traditional soft and fluffy, yet slightly dense hot cross buns, filled with spices and fruits such as sultanas and currants, or go for the equally scrumptious and decadent double chocolate (yes, double!).

 Can’t decide?
 (Who could!)
 Then go with one of Baker and Cook’s famous combo packs with six of each of these beauties (save $40!) or try an irresistible gift pack filled with extra treats and goodies.
 There’s also an awesome vegan version of the traditional hot cross bun.
 Even more eggsellent: for every pack purchased, $1 will be donated to Breast Cancer Foundation.
 What’s not to love?